 Justice Kagan talks about the laughter study for like a whole minute in her conversation with Dean Minow at Harvard.
 She refers to me as “somebody.”
 The link is here (around the 9:50 mark).

 I’ve been keeping track of the laughs in real time on twitter.
 Follow me at @SCOTUSHUMOR.
-(Scalia won the contest again in the 2012 and 2013 terms).

 “Laugh Track”: the gift that keeps on giving.